BOARD OF DIRECTORS

 President and CEO, The Mob Museum

-Jonathan Ullman is Executive Director and CEO of The Mob Museum, the National Museum of Organized Crime and Law Enforcement.
+Jonathan Ullman is President and CEO of The Mob Museum, the National Museum of Organized Crime and Law Enforcement.
 The Mob Museum is a 501(c)3 nonprofit located in downtown Las Vegas, with a mission of advancing the public understanding of organized crime’s history and impact on society.
 Reporting to a 20-member Board of Directors, Jonathan is responsible for leading the organization that has been named both a “Top Workplace” and “Best Museum” by the Las Vegas Review-Journal and called one of “Ten Places American Should See” by the Huffington Post.

 Jonathan has spent over 20 years in a variety of management and leadership roles within the nonprofit industry.
 Jonathan’s museum career began at Liberty Science Center, New Jersey’s most visited museum, where he was intimately involved in the strategic planning and operationalizing of the facility following a $109 million capital expansion.
 Over the years, Jonathan served in numerous capacities with responsibilities including intensive staff, program oversight and external relations.
 Immediately prior to joining The Mob Museum, Jonathan was the president and COO at the National Soccer Hall of Fame where he led the dramatic transformation of the organization’s operating model.

 Jonathan earned his Bachelor’s Degree from Rutgers College and his Masters of Business Administration from Rutgers Business School.
 A believer in the importance of community, Jonathan has volunteered on a number of nonprofit boards and community-driven initiatives.
 He is a graduating member of the LV Metro Police Department Citizens’ Academy and the FBI Citizens Academy, and served as immediate past President of the FBI Las Vegas Citizens’ Academy Alumni Association.
 Jonathan has served two terms on the Downtown Vegas Alliance’s Executive Committee as Chairman and has helped lead the organization’s growth to help it become one of the most vital resources to businesses in the downtown community.
 Additionally, Jonathan is a graduate of the Las Vegas Metro Chamber of Commerce’s Leadership Las Vegas Class program and a past Curriculum Chair.
 Jonathan resides in Las Vegas with his wife and three children.